Skip to content

 Openreach has confirmed the Public Switched Telephone Network will be fully retired by January 2027.
 After that date, no new PSTN lines will be available and existing lines will stop working.

 This matters for broadband because traditional FTTC connections depend on an active PSTN line.
 Once the PSTN is switched off, those connections must migrate to a product that does not require one — and SoGEA broadband is the direct replacement.
-Businesses that act early avoid the rush as demand for engineer visits spikes closer to the deadline.
-For a full explanation, read our guide on what the PSTN switch-off means.

 Benefits of SoGEA Broadband for Business